 I am a biologist interested in how evolutionary forces shape animal societies and I have worked on this question from a number of different angles:

-I am presently a postdoc at Purdue studying chimpanzees in Senegal because their remarkable behaviors (like regularly hunting with tools, digging wells, and forming highly cohesive communities) help us understand early hominid evolution.
+As a postdoc at Purdue, I studied savanna chimpanzees because their remarkable behaviors (like regularly hunting with tools, digging wells, and forming highly cohesive communities) help us understand early hominid evolution.

 My Master’s thesis at McGill focused on monkeys in the rainforests of Uganda to help understand primate societies.
 I discovered that female red colobus maintain egalitarianism through grooming reciprocity and favoritism towards older females and new-comers to the group.